Testis & paratestis

 • MelanA is often positive in Leydig cell tumors

-• CD99 is expressed in normal Sertoli and granulosa cells and testicular sex cord stromal tumors but it is not a reliable marker for sex cord stromal tumors
+• CD99 is expressed in normal Sertoli and granulosa cells and in testicular sex cord stromal tumors but it is not a reliable marker for sex cord stromal tumors

-• S100 may stain normal Sertoli and Leydig cells and rete testis as well as Sertoli cell tumors (including large cell variant), Leydig cell tumors and sex cord stromal tumors - unclassified
+• S100 may stain normal Sertoli and Leydig cells and rete testis, as well as Sertoli cell tumors (including large cell variant), Leydig cell tumors and sex cord stromal tumors - unclassified

 • Fibrothecomas are often positive for inhibin (patchy to diffuse), calretinin and keratin; they can also stain for MelanA, BCL2, CD34, S100, muscle specific actin and desmin